 So far, we have only examined pulses (or, by extension, waves) emitted in one specific direction.
 In order to better understand the Doppler effect, it is quite instructive to look at signals or waves emitted in all directions at once.
 For illustration purposes, however let us restrict ourselves to two dimensions and examine a wave emitted in a plane, as sketched in this animation:

-For instance, the source (in green) could be someone hovering over a lake and periodically moving a plunger up and down in the water.
+For instance, the source (in red) could be someone hovering over a lake and periodically moving a plunger up and down in the water.
 The expanding red rings would then be the crests of the water waves travelling outwards on the lake surface.
 Alternatively, the source could be a light source emitting light in all directions.
-In this case, the red lines could be the maxima of the electromagnetic waves.
+In this case, the bright red lines could be the maxima of the electromagnetic waves.
 For a source emitting sound waves, the red rings could be the zones of maximal air pressure.